The Fraser Region: A Snapshot of Salmon Populations and Their Habitats

 - Make the source data sets broadly, and freely available via our Salmon Data Library.

-Information on salmon CUs and their freshwater habitats in the Fraser region will be publicly available in September 2020 on the Pacific Salmon Explorer.
+Information on salmon CUs and their freshwater habitats in the Fraser region can be found on the Pacific Salmon Explorer.